MW55/Natrix/README.md

 ## Table creation and filtering
 ### Merging of all FASTA files into a single table
 For further processing the rule unfiltered_table merges all FASTA files into a single, nested dictionary, containing each sequence as the key with another dictionary as value, whose keys are all (split -) samples in which the sequence occurred in and as values the abundance of the sequence in the particular (split - ) sample.
-For further workflow processing the dictionary is temporarily saved in JSON format.
+For further pipeline processing the dictionary is temporarily saved in JSON format.
 To ease statistical analysis of the data the dictionary is also exported as a comma separated table.
-Filtering In the filtering rule of the workflow all sequences that do not occur in both splitsamples of at least one sample are filtered out.
+Filtering In the filtering rule of the pipeline all sequences that do not occur in both splitsamples of at least one sample are filtered out.
 For single-sample data, the filtering rule uses an abundance cutoff value that can be specified in the configuration file to filter out all sequences which have abundances less or equal the specified cutoff value.
 The filtered data and the filtered out data is subsequently exported as comma separated tables.

 ### Table conversion to FASTA files
 As the swarm rule needs FASTA files as input, the resulting table of the filtering is converted to a FASTA file by the rule write_fasta.

 ## AmpliconDuo / Split-sample approach
-The workflow supports both single-sample and split-sample FASTQ amplicon data.
+The pipeline supports both single-sample and split-sample FASTQ amplicon data.
 The split-sample protocol (Lange et al. 2015) aims to reduce the amount of sequences that are the result of PCR or sequencing errors without the usage of stringent abundance cutoffs, which often lead to the loss of rare but naturally occurring sequences.
 To achieve this, extracted DNA from a single sample is divided into two split-samples, which are then separately amplified and sequenced.
 All sequences that do not occur in both split-samples are seen as erroneous sequences and filtered out.
 The method is therefore based on the idea that a sequence that was created by PCR or sequencing errors does not occur in both samples.
 A schematic representation of the split-sample method is shown below:

 <p align="center">
 <img src="documentation/images/splitsample.png" alt="split_sample" width="300"/>